Here you'll find details pertaining to a variety of

 Registering your child’s birth is the first step to giving your baby a legal identity.
 The City of Barrie does not accept or process birth certificate applications.
 Parents may submit their registration through the following methods:

 Registered charities and not-for-profit organizations are able to book a meeting room at City Hall.
-Find out more: City Hall Room Booking Application
+Please refer to the

 Does your porch or garage encroach on City lands?
 You need to enter into an encroachment agreement to permit an encroachment.
 Do you want to install a pool and you have an easement that conflicts?
 Apply to determine if the easement can be released.